-- Favourable Conservation Status of Annex I Submarine structures made by leaking gases in the Irish Sea. - Favourable Conservation Status of habitats of European importance, including Submarine structures made by leaking gases is one of the aims of the Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora (Habitats Directive) as transposed into the Conservation of Offshore Marine Habitats and Species Regulations 2017);

-- An ecological network of areas of special conservation interest under the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention).
-An ecologically coherent network of MPAs which are well managed under the Convention for the Protection of the Marine Environment of the North-east Atlantic (OSPAR Convention), specifically OSPAR region: III Celtic Seas; - Good Environmental Status under the UK Marine Strategy; and - Resilience of the UK's network of marine protected areas and wider marine biodiversity to impacts of climate change (2013 EU Guidance).
+- A network of MPAs around the UK, as outlined under the UK Marine & Coastal Access Act (2009) (Section 123) of relevance to Scotland; - Favourable Conservation Status of Annex I Submarine structures made by leaking gases in the Northern North Sea. - Favourable Conservation Status of habitats of European importance, including Submarine structures made by leaking gases is one of the aims of the Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora (Habitats Directive) as transposed into the Conservation of Offshore Marine Habitats and Species Regulations 2017); - An ecological network of areas of special conservation interest under the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention); - An ecologically coherent network of MPAs which are well managed under the Convention for the Protection of the Marine Environment of the North-east Atlantic (OSPAR Convention), specifically OSPAR Region: II Greater North Sea Region; - Good Environmental Status under the UK Marine Strategy; and - Resilience of the UK's network of marine protected areas and wider marine biodiversity to impacts of climate change (2013 EU Guidance1).